 Women and Children

 A halfway house is a place where people can live as they transition back into society after a period of incarceration or treatment for addiction.
-For many women and children, a halfway house can be an important step on the road to recovery.
+For many women and children, a halfway house can be an essential step on the road to recovery.
 It provides a safe and structured environment where residents can begin to rebuild their lives.

-Come to our halfway houses for Women and Children
+Come to our Halfway Houses for Women and Children

 Are you looking for help?
 Reach out to us at Foundations To Freedom